riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 # Fusion High-Availability Gossip-Based Distributed System

 ## Architecture Overview
-This project implements a high-availability, gossip-based distributed system using Docker containers.
+This project implements a high-availability, [gossip-based distributed](https://github.com/hashicorp/memberlist) system.
 The system consists of multiple Data Service Provider (DSP) nodes that communicate using a gossip protocol, with a fault-tolerant setup for high availability.

 ## Components